-Friends usually express their condolences as a formality, because that’s what they are supposed to do, according to the Conceptual World.
-But some people take it too seriously.
+Friends usually express their condolences as a formality, because that’s what they are supposed to do according to the Conceptual World.
+Some people take it very seriously.
 They expect sympathy messages from their friends.
 If for some reason a friend does not come through, they feel disappointed and may even get angry at their friends’ callous behavior.

 In short, when someone dies, your Acquired Self wants “My” emotional needs to be satisfied.
 “You should feel sorry for ‘Me’ because I lost ‘My’ brother.”

 Deep down, the Acquired Self takes the opportunity of someone’s death to become the center of attention, which makes it very hard to get out of the downward spiral of self-pity, helplessness, and hopelessness, which may lead to depression and even suicide.

 In this way, the Collective Acquired Self of the society takes a horizontal approach to the problem that it creates.
 In this way, it remains in hiding and continues to thrive inside you in the form of your Acquired Self.